THE CONSTITUTION OF THE SOCIETY OF FRIENDS OF THE FLEET AIR ARM MUSEUM

 General meetings shall be conducted as follows:

-- The Annual General Meeting of the Society shall normally be held before the September monthly talk, commencing at 18.00.
+- The Annual General Meeting of the Society shall normally be held before the September monthly talk.
 Accounts shall be made up to the 31st July.
 The Secretary shall give all members at least 30 days notice of such meetings.
 This notice will be normally published in the August magazine together with the Agenda.

 - The business of the Annual General Meeting shall be to receive a report from the Officers of the Council and any member with special duties, receive the annual accounts and appoint an independent examiner.
 It will also consider any proposal of which 30 days notice has been given.
 As the President and all Council Members stand down at this meeting, the final item on the agenda shall be the election of a President, Officers and Members of the Council to hold office until the next Annual General Meeting.